E-mail addresses of Competition Secretaries are :-

 a) Contain a Title in the top left-hand corner on the reverse side of the mount.

-c) Maximum size of the mount to be 500mm x 400mm in line with NCPF regulations
+c) The size of the mount must be 500mm x 400mm in line with NCPF regulations.

-d) The minimum size of the actual print must be not less than 200 mm along one side.
+d) The minimum size of the actual print must be not less than 190mm along one of its sides.

-For competitions judged on Zoom members should prepare two A4 copies of their prints, one to be sent to the judge and one for display in the hall.
+For competitions judged on Zoom members should prepare an A4 copy of their print, to be sent to the judge, and a print which may be mounted or unmounted for display in the hall.
 These should have the title in the top left hand corner on the reverse of the print.
-(At their discretion members may produce a mounted print for display in the hall.

 All prints that have been entered for a competition should be collected within a reasonable time after the competition.

-b) The maximum overall size is 1600 pixels (wide) by 1200 pixels (high) at any resolution but must be less than 3MB in size.
+b) The maximum overall size is 1600 pixels (wide) by 1200 pixels (high) at any resolution but must be less than 2MB in size.

-c) Named in the form Competition Number - TITLE IN CAPITALS.
+c) Named in the form - Competition Number – TITLE IN CAPITALS - e.g. 15 CRUMMOCK WATER.

 In the Description section Title Field add the Image Title (no members Competition Number)